If you’re one of the many people who struggle with financial problems, you might have asked yourself “Can you go to jail for debt?”

 If you do not attend the debtor’s examination, the court can find you in civil contempt for disobeying its order to appear.
 If you do not pay or follow the court’s orders, that’s when jail becomes a possibility.

-So, what lands people in jail is not owing the money — it’s the fact that they ignored or failed to follow an order issued by a court or to show up for a hearing.
+So, will debt make you go to jail?
+Not exactly.
+What lands people in jail is not owing the money — it’s the fact that they ignored or failed to follow an order issued by a court or to show up for a hearing.
 If you are found to be in contempt of court, the court can issue a warrant for your arrest.
 If arrested, you can be sent to jail until you post a bond which equals the amount of the judgment.
 In addition, in 40 of the 75 counties in Ohio, you can be assessed a booking fee, a daily fee, or both, of up to $66.09 each day you are in jail.

 - Always read and respond to all papers you get from the court or the attorney of a collector who is suing you.
 These papers have important information, and not responding could mean you are found in contempt of court.